Marksparkyryan/storeinventory/README.md

 # storeinventory

 StoreInventory is a simple product storage app.
 Products can be bulk loaded into a database via a csv file.
 Users can enter chacarteristics of a product (name, price, quantity) and then store the product in a database.
+If the product already exists in the database, users are given the option to update the product details.
 Users can retrieve single products or a list of all products from the database.
 Users can also back up the database to a backup_csv.csv file.

 <br/>